zammad/zammad-org/src/de/reference/glossary.md

   Zammads Tab in der Seitenleiste angezeigt werden.

 Grafana
 : Grafana is an open-source reporting tool.
-Hosted customers with a Plus plan can use it to receive detailed metrics of their instance.
+It Elasticsearch as data source.

-  Self hosting Zammad users can connect Grafana to their Elasticsearch as well.
+  Hosted customers with a Plus plan can use it to get detailed statistics of their instance.
+Self hosting Zammad users can use Grafana as well.

 Gruppen
 : Gruppen sind ein Synonym für Abteilungen oder Bearbeitungsgruppen.